Vanille-N/meander.typ/src/tiling.typ

 }

 /// Continue content to next container.
+/// Has the same internal fields as `content` so that we don't have to
+/// check for `key in elem` all the time.
+/// -> flowing
 #let colbreak() = {
   ((
     type: std.colbreak,
+    data: none,
+    style: (
+      size: auto,
+      lang: auto,
+      leading: auto,
+      hyphenate: auto,
+    )
+  ),)
+}

+/// Continue content to next container after filling the current container
+/// with whitespace.
+#let colfill() = {
+  ((
+    type: pad,
     data: none,
     style: (
       size: auto,